Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Uniqueness in law

-In this section, we give our main result about the uniqueness of distribution dependent SDEs.
-As we already discussed in the introduction, the uniformly ellipticity of $a$ and the Lipschitz continuity of $\sigma$ in $m$ w.r.t. the total variation distance is not enough to ensure the uniqueness.
-Inspired by de Ranal and Frikha \cite{de2020strong, de2018well}, to get the uniqueness result, we make the assumption that $\frac{\delta a}{\delta m}(t,\cdot, m)(\cdot)$ is H\"older continuous uniformly in $(t,m)$.
-The following theorem is the main result in this subsection. \bt Let $(p,q)\in \sI_1$, $\alpha, \beta \in (0,1)$, $\Lambda>1$ and $N_1, N_2>0$.
-Assume \begin{enumerate}[(i)] \item for all $m\in \cP_\phi(\R^d)$,
+In this section, we give our main result about the uniqueness of solutions to \eqref{Eq:MV}, which is addressed by comparing the densities of two solutions.
+As we already mentioned in the introduction, the uniformly ellipticity of $a$ and the Lipschitz continuity of $\sigma$ in $m$ w.r.t. the total variation distance is not enough to ensure the uniqueness.
+Below, we illustrate this point with a simple example. \bex[Nonuniqueness] Let $d=d_1=1$, $W_t$ be a standard Brownian motion on $\R$.
+Let